Horley Clinic 01293 784200 • Crawley Clinic 01293 400218

 Select Page

-At the Carlton Clinic, we offer sports massage and therapy for management and prevention of injury.
+At the Carlton Clinic, we offer sports massage and therapy for the management and prevention of injury.

 Sports Therapy concentrates on injury prevention, injury assessment and rehabilitation after an injury has occurred, to bring patients back to full functional fitness.